Skip to main content

 • Convulsions and loss of consciousness.

-Carbon monoxide poisoning can often suddenly cause serious symptoms weeks after you've apparently recovered from an acute poisoning episode.
+Carbon monoxide poisoning can cause serious symptoms weeks after apparently recovering from an acute poisoning episode.
 Confusion, personality changes and symptoms similar to those of Parkinson's disease can all occur.

 Doctors will perform a blood test which will confirm the amount of carboxyhaemoglobin - a chemical formed when carbon monoxide binds to red blood cells.
 A reading of over 30% indicates a severe case.
-If you're a smoker, you will already have a higher level of this chemical in your blood, which can make it more difficult to interpret the results.
+Smokers will already have a higher level of this chemical in their blood, which can make it more difficult to interpret the results.

 Standard oxygen therapy

-Standard oxygen therapy may be given if you've been exposed to a high level of carbon monoxide or have severe symptoms of poisoning.
+Standard oxygen therapy may be given to people who have been exposed to a high level of carbon monoxide or who have severe symptoms of poisoning.
 In this type of treatment, 100% oxygen is given through a tight-fitting mask.
-It will allow your body to replace the carboxyhaemoglobin with normal haemoglobin.
+It will allow the body to replace the carboxyhaemoglobin with normal haemoglobin.

 How to protect yourself

-What we really need is for everyone to take simple steps to stop carbon monoxide poisoning happening in the first place.
-While it may be tempting to save money by cutting corners, this increases the risk of potentially deadly poisoning.
+Ideally everyone should take simple steps to stop carbon monoxide poisoning happening in the first place.
+While it costs money to action these steps, failure to do so increases the risk of carbon monoxide poisoning.

-The problem with carbon monoxide is that it has no smell, no taste and no colour.
-What's more, symptoms of mild poisoning - poor concentration, feeling sick, general weakness - are very nonspecific.
-All sorts of medical issues, including viral infections and dehydration, can give rise to the same clinical picture.
+Carbon monoxide has no smell, no taste and no colour so is hard to detect without an alarm.
+The symptoms of mild poisoning - poor concentration, feeling sick, general weakness - are very nonspecific.
+Various medical issues, including viral infections and dehydration, can give rise to the same clinical picture.

 But the messages for prevention are clear: